N1K340/CrewPackXP/docs/index.md

 **Updated xx/xx/2022**

 CrewPackXP is a FlyWithLUA utility designed to add some crew communications for aircraft in X-Plane 11.
-This includes basic call outs, and in some cases assistance from the PNF in high workload phases of flight.
+This includes basic callouts, and in some cases assistance from the PNF in high workload phases of flight.
 Settings can be adjusted to enable or disable the whole plugin, or just certain features of each aircraft.

 ##### Flight Factor 757 / 767:
-- Virtual FO to preflight aircraft
+- Virtual FO to pre-flight aircraft
-- Takeoff and Landing calls by both crew members
+- Take-off and Landing calls by both crew members
 - Flight Attendant PA's
 - Ground Crew positioning of equipment
 - Virtual FO assistance with go-around procedure

 ##### Hot Start Challenger 650:
-- Virtual FO to preflight aircraft
+- Virtual FO to pre-flight aircraft
-- Takeoff and Landing calls by both crew members
+- Take-off and Landing calls by both crew members

 ## Source Code
 <https://github.com/N1K340/CrewPackXP/tree/main/src>